 We may collect personal and health information from third parties such as:

-- a health professional who has treated the individual
+- a referring practitioner or other health professional who has treated the individual;

-- other sources where necessary to provide a health service
+- any other sources, such as Government Agencies, where necessary to provide a health service.

 DISCLOSING PERSONAL INFORMATION

-- conveying information to a responsible person (e.g. parent, guardian, spouse) when the individual is incapable or cannot communicate, unless the individual has requested otherwise
+- conveying information to an individual’s representative (e.g. parent, guardian, spouse) when the individual is incapacitated or cannot communicate, unless the individual has requested otherwise;

 TRANSBORDER DATA FLOWS

 We operate and communicate with organisations throughout Australia and overseas.
-Therefore some disclosures may occur outside the state or territory in which an individual is resident, and in some circumstances, outside Australia.
-We will only disclose information to an organisation in a country which has a substantially similar privacy regime.
+Therefore, some disclosures may occur outside the state or territory in which an individual is resident, and in some circumstances, outside Australia.

 USING GOVERNMENT IDENTIFIERS